Who We Are

 Ashley Samson works as an Inclusion Consultant with Australia Post, and has discovered that her lifetime passion for gender equality in fact expands to creating a better life for all.
 She’s fortunate to work across the organisation’s focus areas for gender, LGBTI+, cultural and linguistic diversity and people with a disability.
 Favourite projects have included creating the virtual tour for the Midsumma and Australia Post Art Prize to increase accessibility and reach to all Australians, and leading the internal female development program ProjectMe, helping women to reclaim their confidence to live the life they want.

-Tamara is a highly experienced HR professional and Diversity and Inclusion trainer who has held senior strategic roles over her 17-year career.
+Tamara is a highly experienced HR professional and Diversity and Inclusion trainer who has held senior strategic roles over her 19-year career.
 Commercially astute in change management and stakeholder engagement, Tamara has worked across many organisations in blue chip, government, health care, not-for-profits and SMEs across the UK and Australia.
 She is highly passionate about Gender Equality; Women on Board Leadership and also specialises in coaching organisations in Intersectionality, Cognitive Diversity and Unconscious Bias’.
-She is a member of a number of boards in the UK including Promediate UK and Equilibrium Consulting and supports a number of children’s charities.
+She is a member of a number of boards in the UK including Promediate UK and Equilibrium Consulting.
+She is an AHRI Australian HR Institute Mentor, a member of MAHRI , an active member of the UK Chartered Institute of Personnel and Development (CIPD) as well as a Graduate member of the British Psychological society (BPS).
+She also supports a number of children’s charities.

 Jill is a human resources professional with expertise in strategy development, program design, management and implementation, diversity and inclusion, equal employment opportunity, change management and general human resource consultancy gained within a range of sectors including resources, telecommunications, education, health and emergency services.